stucox/scSplitDateTime/README.md

 ### Options

-You can pass an options object in to the `scSplitDateTime()` function for additional configuration.
+You can pass an options object in to the `scSplitDateTime()` constructor for additional configuration.

 - **dateType:** the `type` attribute of the element created to store the date; default = "date"
 - **timeType:** the `type` attribute of the element created to store the date; default = "time"